Skip to main content

 </Link>

-You can also pass search and hash props to the Link component:
+You can also pass search and hash to attach a query string and fragment:

 TaskList.tsx